Muswell Hill: 20th century

 Most development was initiated in the early 20th century when the current street pattern was set out and elegant Edwardian retail parades were constructed.
 The shopping centre is based on roads that form three sides of a square: Fortis Green Road, Muswell Hill Broadway and the extension of the Broadway into Colney Hatch Lane.
 At each node point is a church: United Reformed, Church of England, Methodist, and Roman Catholic.
-One of the nodes, opposite St James's CoE, was also the site of the Athenaeum music hall (later demolished with the site redeveloped as a supermarket), opposite which a surviving art deco Odeon cinema was built in the 1930s.
+One of the nodes, opposite St James CoE, was also the site of the Athenaeum music hall (later demolished with the site redeveloped as a supermarket), opposite which a surviving art deco Odeon cinema was built in the 1930s.
 The site of the Ritz, a cinema formerly at the top of Muswell Hill on the next node to the east, has been redeveloped as offices.

 Until the mid-20th century there was a rail branch line, the Muswell Hill Railway, from Highgate which passed through Muswell Hill, terminating at a station at Alexandra Palace.
 It was intended under the Northern Heights plan to integrate this into the London Underground Northern line; some contemporary tube maps (e.g. the 1948 map) showed the line as being under construction.
 However, this plan was cancelled after the Second World War, and the railway line was abandoned in 1954.
 The line was later converted to become the Parkland Walk.

-In 1964, three young Muswell Hill residents, the brothers Ray and Dave Davies and Pete Quaiffe, formed The Kinks.
+In 1964, three young Muswell Hill residents, the brothers Ray and Dave Davies and Pete Quaife, formed the Kinks.
 Categorised in the United States as a British Invasion band, the Kinks are recognised as one of the most important and influential rock groups of the era.
 The Davies parents’ home at 6 Denmark Terrace, Fortis Green, remains a magnet for rock music tourists.

-In 1979 Wetherspoons opened their very first pub, on Colney Hatch Lane.
+In 1950, Paul Andrew Smith was born in Muswell Hill at 12 Crown Road, and later became a founding member of the band Wednesday, formed in 1967.
+Their record success included the chart topping hit, Last Kiss, followed by a series of top ten records in Canada, Australia and the USA.
+They earned several Juno nominations, a Maple Leaf Award, Gold record award and were nominated into the Hall of Fame with a lifetime achievement in 2022.

-In November 2016, the shop 'Really British' opened on Muswell Hill broadway.
-The shop owner was accused of racism, with local residents threatening to stage a protest, with more practising a boycott.
+In 1979 Wetherspoons opened their first pub, on Colney Hatch Lane.

 In March 2013 and June 2020 Muswell Hill was named one of the five most desirable places to live in London in the Sunday Times "Best Places To Live" guide.